thelfer/tfel/docs/web/singlecrystal.md

 The member function `buildInteractionMatrix` can be used to compute manually the interaction matrix.

-It allows to define the coefficients of the interaction matrix as parameters or as material properties:
+It allows defining the coefficients of the interaction matrix as parameters or as material properties:

 ~~~~{.cxx}